 Your freezer temperature setting should be below 0°F. 32°F may be freezing, but it’s not enough to create a solid or deep freeze that you need for your food.
 It’s a good idea to keep foods that have reached their ‘Use By’ date (such as meats) stored below 0°F to ensure dangerous bacteria doesn’t grow.

-Tips for Keeping Your Refrigerator Efficient During the Summer Heat
+Tips to Keep Your Refrigerator Efficient During Summer

 Most importantly, ensure that routine maintenance is performed on your refrigerator each year.
 This includes changing the water filter every six month, cleaning the coils annually (or every 6 months if you have pets or a lot of dust), and checking the temperature settings frequently.
 Preventative maintenance can save you from costly breakdowns and expensive food loss.